alexriedl/pacman/README.md

 - [X] Player Death
 - [X] Continue level after death (Reset ghosts into the pen)
 - [ ] Energizers + Frightened Mode
-  - [ ] Eating an energizer causes all ghosts to go into frightened mode
+  - [X] Eating an energizer causes all ghosts to go into frightened mode
-  - [ ] After Frightened mode time expires, all ghosts return to normal
+  - [X] After Frightened mode time expires, all ghosts return to normal
   - [ ] Pacman gets a speed boost during frightened mode
+  - [ ] Collisions with a frightened ghosts causes that ghost to "die"
 - [ ] Dead Ghosts Return to pen
 - [ ] Player lives + game over
 - [ ] Finish Level + new level